LSB Student Resources and Internships

 Dawgs to Dawgs Business Mentoring Program

 Dawgs to Dawgs is a group of volunteer LSB seniors who share their knowledge, experience, and ideas with their peers.
 They advise underclassmen on personal and professional topics such as internships, job applications and interviews, study abroad, and time management.
-Students are directed to the Dawgs to Dawgs LinkedIn page to search for current mentors who have similar interests or aspirant experiences and are advised to schedule meetings with peer-mentors via LinkedIn messaging or email.
-Meetings may take place virtually or face-to-face.
+Students are directed to contact their Career Mentor directly to find their Dawgs to Dawgs mentor or reach out to Laura Burr at email@example.com to connect with another current mentor who has similar interests or aspirant experiences.
+Meetings can be scheduled to take place virtually or face-to-face.